Remelens/Remelens/README.md

 # Who am I?
 Hi yooooooo!
 I'm HelloOSMe!
-An OIer / A full-stack developer from the Prople's Republic of China!
+An OIer / A full-stack developer from the People's Republic of China!

 The administrator of [Truthboard](https://truthboard.wikidot.com) ([GitHub Organization](https://github.com/TruthboardWiki)).